PawseySC/minimagnus-build-guide/README.md

+This document (guide.md) is the MiniMagnus Build Guide.
+It can be used to build your own MiniMagnus cluster (based on ORNL's TinyTitan project).

-This document is intended to be rendered using Boostnote.
+It's intended to be rendered using Boostnote.
+An HTML rendering has been included for your convenience.

-Generally speaking, Boostnote is used to interpret the doc and then render it to HTML which is then copied into Confluence.

-This repo contains the "latest" version of the document and serves to track changes to it.

-It also contains an HTML rendering of the document which is NOT guaranteed to be up to date but provided for convenience.

-(This is Revision 1).